slavyolov/Knowledge/Dictionary.md

 	👉 **Exploration**: We want to explore the demand for a diverse enough range of price points so that we can accurately estimate our demand curve.

 	👉 **Exploitation**: We want to exploit all the knowledge we have gained through exploring and actually do what we set out to do: set our price at an optimal level.
-- #contextual_bandits t problem, **a learner repeatedly observes a context, chooses an action, and observes a loss/cost/reward for the chosen action only**.
+- #contextual_bandits problem, **a learner repeatedly observes a context, chooses an action, and observes a loss/cost/reward for the chosen action only**.
 Contextual bandit algorithms use additional side information (or context) to aid real world decision-making
 - **Frictionless shopping**
 	- The idea of connecting buyers and sellers in a way that provides consumers the ability to instantly find the products or services they need.
 	- Examples :  one-click pay buttons online and contactless payments in the store.